 DIY Wall Hangers

-It’s been a little while since we posted these, but I was just looking at the way she put succulents in them and I wanted to RE-Post because this would make a great Christmas gift!
+It’s been a little while since we posted these, but I wanted to RE-Post because these ball jars just went on sale again – and this would make a great summertime craft!

 Hi!
 I’m Amber Anderson, I am a pastors wife, mom of 2 lovely boys, and an avid DIY’er.
 I post regularly about DIY projects, crafts and family life on MotherhoodMusings.com.